robault/CTVPN/Readme.md

 ### Warning

 Currently does not build mostly due to the scrubbed value for <web_service_ip_or_domain_name>.
-I would honestly be surprised if anyone actually wanted to use this today.
-But if you really really do, you're on your own.
+I would honestly be surprised if anyone wanted to use this today.
+But if you really do, you are on your own.
 At the very least replace the values stated above and work through any runtime issues upgrading from .Net 2.0 to 4.6.1.
-And...make sure rasphone is part of Windows 10 or modify the installer to add it.
+And... make sure rasphone is part of Windows 10 or modify the installer to add it.
 I don't know if that feature even exists anymore.

 ## \~la fin\~

-I'm adding this to GitHub mostly as an archive of what I've worked on in the past.
-I wouldn't consider it fit for use and certainly not in production.
-Although given how prevalent ffmpeg is I don't feel as self concoius about spawning background terminal processes in code any more.
+I am adding this to GitHub mostly as an archive of what I have worked on in the past.
+I would not consider it fit for use and certainly not in production.
+Although given how prevalent ffmpeg is I do not feel as self-conscious about spawning background terminal processes in code anymore.